kjbreil/sil/README.md

 	- [ ] Define table name with struct tag
 	- [x] View Header
 		- [x] respect default tag
-		- [x] check for unsafe edits to either error or correct problems
+		- [x] check for unsafe elements, correct or error as needed
 	- [ ] View Data
 		- [x] Create View data
 		- [ ] only insert optional elements into SIL file when they are used